chisomloius/chisomloius/README.md

 ### I'm a Brother , Researcher, Energy Enthusisat, Developer, and Teacher!!

 - 🔭 I launched my first webiste some few weeks back: [Dimaria web](https://www.chisomloius.github.io)
--  👨‍💼  I am currently building a healthbook website for people who are ill and can't afford to pay their bills and build hospitals communities everywhere terminally ill.
+-  👨‍💼  I am currently building a webiste called "healthbook" so that communities everywhere in Afica can get Health Care Centers near them fromthe goodswill of others across the globe.
 - 🌱 I’m currently learning everything in between Web Dev. , D.S. and A.I.
-- \u{1F4D3}[Resume]
+- 📖 [Resume]
 - 💚 Ultimate Outlook: Have a start that build free solutions for various types of communities with other content creators.
--  My 2021 Goal: contribute to Open Source projects and build more knowledge repository on my topic interest.
+- ⏫ My 2021 Goal is contribute to Open Source projects and build more knowledge repository on my topic interest.
-- 🆓 I'm do random topic blogging on [Medium](https://medium.com/@chisomloius)t and watching [Ted-Ed Videos](https://www.youtube.com/channel/UCsooa4yRKGN_zEE8iknghZA)
+- 🆓 In my free time I blogg on [Medium](https://medium.com/@chisomloius) and watch [Ted-Ed YouTube Videos](https://www.youtube.com/channel/UCsooa4yRKGN_zEE8iknghZA)
-- Fun fact: I love to travel, play sports and drink beer.
+- 💓 I love to travel, play sports and drink beer.
-- Human lanugages: English(Pro), German(Bas), Igbo(Mid).
+- 💬 Human lanugages: English(Pro), German(Bas), Igbo(Mid).

 ### Let's Connect: